2007 Mazda Miata NC MX-5

 My search criteria developed pretty quickly: I needed a car that was reliable, not something a friend could get themselves into too much trouble with power wise, and ideally not so expensive that if a friend wrecked it I'd be bothered or I'd be chasing expensive parts on the car for months on end.

-The headache with Miatas, and the used car market right now in general, is that everybody knows what they have is interesting.
-They know it's a limited commodity as well, and thus wanted ridiculous amounts of money for absolute garbage.
-Often people would be selling a 20+ year old Miata for what seemed like a good price, and I'd click on the advertisement only to discover the car didn't even have an engine in it.
+The headache with Miatas, and the used car market right now in general, is that everybody knows that what they have is interesting.
+They know it's a limited commodity as well, and thus wanted ridiculous amounts of money for what is often absolute hammered on garbage.
+Often people would be listing a 20+ year old Miata for sale for what seemed like a good price, and I'd click on the advertisement only to discover the car didn't even have an engine in it.

 The Miata I found was a tough find, and arguably not that good of a find at all.
-The owner wanted a large sum of money for a salvage title miata.
-It appeared clean though, it had very minor modifications that to me did not run the risk of incompotence being an issue, and outside of that the car was unmolseted and had clearly not been beat on.
+The owner wanted a notable sum of money for a salvage title miata.
+It appeared clean though, had a few proper decent modifications, and while a lot was done by what was clearly an incompotent idiot... it was mostly there and I could salavage the car.
 I test drove the car, and it arguably had a better initial functional and mechanical state than my C5 Corvette.
-Thus, I purchased it for a price most would heckle but was playing out as reasonable in the current market, and took the plunge.
+Thus, I purchased the car for a price most would heckle but was playing out as reasonable in the current market, and took the plunge.